 Cons: Drawstrings more difficult to use with gloves on compared to models with cohesive cord locks

 The Optimizer inhabits the same niche as the Arcteryx Alpha FL.
 Both jackets are lightweight and packable and forego a few features to keep the ounces down.
 The Alpha FL is lighter and stuffs into a very small stuff sack, but lacks hand pockets and pit zips.
 The Optimizer weighs only an ounce more but has handwarmer pockets, and exterior and interior chest pockets.

-The Optimizer didn't score as well as the Arcteryx Beta AR or The North Face Summit L5 GTX Pro, though keep in mind that our scores are relative.
-This jacket will keep you dry as it claims thanks to its waterproof membrane, it just lacks a durable water repellent treatment, and the hood doesn't fit as well as the hood of the Summit L5.
+The Optimizer didn't score as well as the Arcteryx Beta AR, though keep in mind that our scores are relative.
+This jacket will keep you dry as it claims thanks to its waterproof membrane, it just lacks a durable water repellent treatment.
 These are by no means deal breakers, but they do boost the scores for weather protection for some of the other models.
 Without a DWR treatment, the Optimizer "wets out" more quickly than treated models.

 That doesn't mean its leaks.
 It means that in torrential precip, the outer fabric can get soaked, making the jacket less breathable, since moisture can't diffuse out through the membrane when the face fabrics are wet.

 The Optimizer is super light, while still featuring a smattering of useful pockets and a fit that allows for comfortable layering.
 The men's size medium we tested weighs 12.3 oz, making it a solid four ounces less than most of the jackets in this category.
 Only the Arcteryx Alpha FL can compete with the Optimizer in terms of weight savings.